Guidelines - Project Two - 4 Steps

-If you find regular irrigation by hand is getting you down, or you are off on holiday, this next project will automate the irrigation process by introducing a timer which will then control the irrigation process.
-You set the timer to turn on the water at specified intervals and then the water runs into the high end of your gutters down to the low end and any excess drains off into a drip tray.
+If you find regular irrigation by hand is getting you down, or you are off on holiday, or you want your system to look after itself, this next project will automate the irrigation process by introducing a timer which will then control the irrigation.
+You set the timer to turn on the water or nutrient fluid at specified intervals and then the water runs into the higher end of your gutters and then drains down to the lower end and any excess drains off into a drip tray.

 What you need: